 We recommend adding these chunks to other fuels.
 An example of this is using lump charcoal in your smoker, adding chunks of wood to your charcoal fire consistently can generate great smoke.
 When you add wood to charcoal, we always recommend a small amount of strong wood like mesquite.

-Wood chips are small little pieces of would that are roughly the size of a nickel.
+Wood chips are small little pieces of wood that are roughly the size of a nickel.
 Most electric smokers run on wood chips, pellets, or Bisquettes.
 The small chips of wood are the fastest burning fuel type which makes them easy for an electric smoker to maintain.

 If you put wood chips in a traditional fuel smoker, they will burn up quickly and you will have no smoke or fire.
 We recommend that you only use wood chips in an electric smoker designed to use them.
 But if you need instant smoke, a hand full of chips on the side of your fire can yield instant smoke.

 One of my favorite things is pellets because I love using them in a cold smoke device to add to the heat from electric smokers.
 Pellets are formed by pressing sawdust into one-inch pieces that are roughly the size of a drinking straw.
-Burn rate on a pellet can be very slow and generate large amounts of smoke per volume.
+The burn rate on a pellet can be very slow and generate large amounts of smoke per volume.

 Bisquettes (Bradley smoker)